 fragments of history

 Over the holidays, I went with a dear art historian friend to visit the Art Institute of Chicago, with a special interest in seeing a textile arts exhibition called On Loss and Absence.
 The exhibition is open until March 16, 2026.
-I’d love to share with you two pieces that especially nourished me.
+I’d love to share with you two pieces that especially spoke to me.

 This first is a fragment of a textile with the “Espiral Escalonada” motif.
 From the caption: